 privs The default Solaris privileges to use when constructing a new privilege set for a command.
 This is passed to the executing process via the inherited privilege set, but is bounded by the limit privileges.
 If the privs option is specified but the limitprivs option is not, the limit privileges of the executing process is set to privs.
 The default privileges may be overridden on a per-command basis in sudoers.
 This option is only available if sudoers is built on Solaris 10 or higher. role The default SELinux role to use when constructing a new security context to run the command.
-The default role may be overridden on a per-command basis in sudoers or via command line options.
+The default role may be overridden on a per-command basis in the sudoers file or via command line options.
 This option is only available when sudo is built with SELinux support. runas\default The default user to run commands as if the -u option is not specified on the command line.
-This defaults to root. syslog\badpri Syslog priority to use when user authenticates unsuccessfully.
-Defaults to alert.
-The following syslog priorities are supported: alert, crit, debug, emerg, err, info, notice, and warning. syslog\goodpri Syslog priority to use when user authenticates successfully.
-Defaults to notice.
-See syslog\badpri for the list of supported syslog priorities. sudoers\locale Locale to use when parsing the sudoers file, logging commands, and sending email.
+This defaults to root. sudoers locale Locale to use when parsing the sudoers file, logging commands, and sending email.
 Note that changing the locale may affect how sudoers is interpreted.
-Defaults to "C".
+Defaults to "C". timestamp\type sudoers uses per-user time stamp files for credential caching.
+The timestamp\type option can be used to specify the type of time stamp record used.
+It has the following possible values: global A single time stamp record is used for all of a user's login sessions, regardless of the terminal or parent process ID.
+An additional record is used to serialize password prompts when sudo is used multiple times in a pipeline, but this does not affect authentication. ppid A single time stamp record is used for all processes with the same parent process ID (usually the shell).
+Commands run from the same shell (or other common parent process) will not require a password for timestamp\timeout minutes (5 by default).
+Commands run via sudo with a different parent process ID, for example from a shell script, will be authenticated separately. tty One time stamp record is used for each terminal, which means that a user's login sessions are authenticated separately.
+If no terminal is present, the behavior is the same as ppid.
+Commands run from the same terminal will not require a password for timestamp\timeout minutes (5 by default). kernel The time stamp is stored in the kernel as an attribute of the terminal device.
+If no terminal is present, the time stamp is considered to be invalid.
+This is currently only supported on OpenBSD.
+The default value is tty.

-timestampdir The directory in which sudo stores its time stamp files.
+This setting is only supported by version 1.8.21 or higher. timestampdir The directory in which sudo stores its time stamp files.
 This directory should be cleared when the system reboots.
 The default is /var/run/sudo/ts. timestampowner The owner of the lecture status directory, time stamp directory and all files stored therein.
 The default is root.

-type The default SELinux type to use when constructing a new security context to run the command.
-The default type may be overridden on a per-command basis in sudoers or via command line options.
+The default SELinux type to use when constructing a new security context to run the command.
+The default type may be overridden on a per-command basis in the sudoers file or via command line options.
 This option is only available when sudo is built with SELinux support.
 Strings that can be used in a boolean context: